How the ACA Made WI Health Care Affordable

 - Platinum: 90% covered by your health insurance provider, 10% covered by you.

 Need help figuring out which plan and health insurance company will work for your unique health and budgeting requirements?
 HealthMarkets can help.
 With more than 3,000 licensed agents available across the country, and in local areas in Wisconsin, we're confident we can help you find the right plan today.

 Finding Affordable Health Insurance in Wisconsin with HealthMarkets

 We've put together information on policies offered by insurance companies nationwide.
 We'll match your needs with what they have to find you affordable health insurance in Wisconsin in just a few minutes.
-Our services are free to you, and can save you time, money, and make sure you have the coverage that you need.
+Our services are offered at no cost to you, and can save you time, money, and make sure you have the coverage that you need.

 1.Heathcare.gov.
 Retrieved from https://www.healthcare.gov/glossary/patient-protection-and-affordable-care-act/.
 Accessed January 11, 2021.

 3.Healthcare.gov.
 Retrieved from https://www.healthcare.gov/choose-a-plan/plans-categories/.
 Accessed January 11, 2021.